SomanathanSubramaniyan/Fundamentals-of-Data-Analysis/README.md

 - Change the current directory in the command prompt to the folder where the "Assignment-2018-Anscombe.ipynb" was copied
 - Type in "Jupyter notebook"
 - The folder where the "Assignment-2018-Anscombe.ipynb" was copied, will be displayed in a browser
-- Click on the the "Assignment-2018-Anscombe" file
+- Click on the the "Assignment-2018-Anscombe" file to open and run the notebook

 ## References
 - https://pandas.pydata.org/